 GPD: Could be grouped under accessibility for vulnerable populations

-Russia: Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
+Russia: Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, access to e-learning, media are all of greater importance to Indigenous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue

-Russia:
+Russia: Inclusion of vulnerable social groups - people with disabilities, elderly, refugees, migrants, etc. who must have a variety of opportunities to strengthen their social position through ICTs and e-services.
+This should be also regarded as a standalone goal and action line

 Addressing the issue of affordable access.